 At that stage they’ll have grown enough to be transplanted without risk of dying off.
 For maximum success, check on how to minimize transplant shock.

-- There hasn’t been public testing on Sunpatiens seeds to see if all parent characteristics transfer to children.
+- There hasn’t been much testing on Sunpatiens seeds to see which parent characteristics transfer to children.

 - It may be that hardiness, heat resistance, and blooming are different in children than they were in parents.